nkdAgility/NKDAgility.com/site/content/resources/videos/Oj0ybFF12Rw/index.md

 ---
-title: "Quotes: Don't scale scrum!
+title: "Quotes - Don't scale scrum!
 Pragmatic or defeatist?"
 date: 10/09/2023 14:30:08
 videoId: Oj0ybFF12Rw
-url: /resources/videos/quotes--don't-scale-scrum!-pragmatic-or-defeatist-
+url: /resources/videos/quotes-don't-scale-scrum!-pragmatic-or-defeatist-
 external_url: https://www.youtube.com/watch?v=Oj0ybFF12Rw
 coverImage: https://i.ytimg.com/vi/Oj0ybFF12Rw/maxresdefault.jpg
 duration: 50
 isShort: True
 ---

-# Quotes: Don't scale scrum!
+# Quotes - Don't scale scrum!
 Pragmatic or defeatist?

 #shorts #shortvideo #shortsvideo In the #agile industry, #agilecoaches love telling clients not to scale.
 The idea that #scaling agile is impossible and shouldn't be attempted.
 Is that a cop out?
 Is that wisdom or has that coach simply not figured out how to do it.